 Supply the home chef or mixologist with everything needed to plant (and maintain) a fruitful indoor garden.

 Cinnibird Spice Pen

 Looking for a gift that is a latte fun to use during the holidays and year-round?
-We’ve found a cute companion that any coffee lover would be happy to add to their kitchen collection.
-Fill this little device with cinnamon, coffee grounds or cocoa and start drawing designs on your hot drinks in an instant.
+We’ve found a cute companion that coffee lovers would be happy to add to their kitchen collections.
+Fill this little device with cinnamon, coffee grounds, or cocoa and start drawing designs on your hot drinks in an instant.
 Looking to take your Saturday morning pancakes to the next level?
-This easy-to-operate device can help you add funny faces, phrases or decorative swirls.
-If you are serving eggnog at your holiday party, garnish the glasses with a cinnamon design to immediately impress your guests.
+This easy-to-operate device can help you add funny faces, phrases, or decorative swirls.
+If you're planning to serve eggnog at your holiday party, garnish the glasses with a cinnamon design to impress your guests.